The BriefA Blog about the LSAT, Law School and Beyond

 iPhone app to perfectly proctor your LSAT Prep Tests.
 Android app is coming soon too.

-LSAT Grader to track every LSAT you take.
+LSAT Analytics to track every LSAT you take.
 Analyze your performance, learn your strengths and weaknesses, and target your focus for maximal efficiency.

 Register now and get started in less than 15 seconds.